-Considering the high data rate these sensors produce, the obvious thing to do to get a feel of how they work is to hook them up to my laptop.
-That is easy with the LUFA USB library on an Atmega32U4.
+These sensors spit out lots of data so I have to do the processing off the microcontroller.
+Getting the data from the microcontroller to my laptop is easy with the LUFA USB library on an Atmega32U4.
 I have a Python script to dump the received readings to a text file, and some MATLAB scripts to process and plot the data.

 A good test to show that it's working properly is to measure the magnetic field around neodymium magnets, since I know what the field should look like.

-Repeat another 273 times to get another graph (two attracting magnets):
+Repeat another 273 times to get another, this time with two attracting magnets:

 Manually moving the sensor around and taking thousands of measurement is not very scalable nor very "academically challenging" - need to justify my expensive education somehow.
 I could get three motorized linear guide rails and move the sensor in Cartesian coordinate, but that's too bulky, costly and... where's the fun without the maths.